department-of-veterans-affairs/vagov-content/pages/education/about-gi-bill-benefits/how-to-use-benefits/test-fees.md

 order: 6
 ---

 The GI Bill covers more than just tuition.
-We may pay you back for the cost of certain tests you need to take to become a licensed or certified professional—or to apply for college or a training course.
+You can use part of your entitlement to cover the cost of certain tests you need to take to become a licensed or certified professional—or to apply for college or a training course.
 We only cover tests approved for the GI Bill under this benefit, so find out what’s approved before you take any tests.

 <span id="ways-to-file"></span>